teemly-io/mentors-initiative/README.md

 # The Mentors Initiative
-A curated repository of startup mentors to help you navigate aspiring entrepreneurs and founders.
+A curated repository of startup mentors to help aspiring entrepreneurs and founders navigate the times and succeed.